RushiBShah/CleanWaterIOT/README.md

 You can create a solution based on the proposed solution architecture by exploring the following resources on [IBM Developer](https://developer.ibm.com/).

 ## Aquastat data analysis
-Please read about [[Aquastat data analysis]](AQUASTAT-DATA-ANALYSIS.md) to this repository for details.
+Please read about [Aquastat data analysis](AQUASTAT-DATA-ANALYSIS.md) to this repository for details.